 Any young man who is discerning a vocation to the Priesthood should feel free to speak with one of the parish priests, who would be happy to answer any of his questions, and/or to put him in touch with a sound Spiritual Director.

-The Vocation Director of the Diocese of Bridgeport is Father John Connaughton.
-He may be reached at FrConnaughton@diobpt.org.
+The Coordinator of the Vocations Team for the Diocese of Bridgeport is Father Christopher Ford.
+He may be reached at FrFord@diobpt.org.

 When we say that a man has a vocation to the priesthood, it simply means that God’s will is for that particular man to become a priest.
 Priestly vocations do not usually become known through visions or interior voices, but rather by various indicators – in a man’s character, piety, and inclinations – that the Holy Spirit is moving him to the Priesthood.

 Among the ordinary signs of a priestly vocation are:

 • A genuine and perduring inclination of mind to serve God as a priest.

 You feel attracted to the life of the priest, and to ecclesiastical things.
 You might be interested in the Church’s Liturgy, in learning more about the teachings of the Church so as one day to transmit them to others, or missionary work.
 There is something about the priesthood that draws you.

 • A genuine desire to promote the glory of God and of His Church, and the salvation of souls.